vladak/pirig/common.md

 - use the minimal/Lite version of Raspbian
   - avoid X server, browsers, desktop packages
 - flash the system to the micro SD card using [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
+  - change the configuration withing the Imager to enable SSH
 - create DHCP entry for the Pi on the router
 - SSH into the pi
 - power up the Pi, wait for install to finish